 Patients and caregivers registered with the New Hampshire Department of Health’s medical cannabis program are protected from arrest or prosecution and may not be denied any right or privilege on the basis of their status.
 If charged, registration provides an affirmative defense for patients or caregivers provided they were in possession of cannabis in a quantity and at a location permitted by the law.

-To be protected under the law, patients and caregivers must be registered with the Rhode Island Department of Health and in possession of a registry ID card.
+To be protected under the law, patients and caregivers must be registered with the New Hampshire Department of Health and in possession of a registry ID card.
 Qualifying patients registered with the program will be allowed to possess up to two (2) ounces of cannabis.
 Possession of cannabis by a registered patient not in possession of the issued ID card is subject to a fine of $100.
 No cultivation of cannabis is allowed.
 Medicine must be obtained by the patient or registered caregiver from one of four “Alternative Treatment Centers” to be licensed by the state to dispense cannabis to patients.
 The law requires the Department of Health to issue rules for licensing dispensing centers by January 2014 and to issue licenses to two centers by January 2015.
-A patient may designate on ly one caregiver, but a caregiver may assist up to five (5) patients.
+A patient may designate only one caregiver, but a caregiver may assist up to five (5) patients.
 Caregivers are limited to transporting medicine from licensed centers and assisting with administration.
-Until Rhode Island begins issuing registry ID cards, there are no legal protections for patients or caregivers.
+Until New Hampshire begins issuing registry ID cards, there are no legal protections for patients or caregivers.

 - positive status for human immunodeficiency virus (HIV),

 - amyotrophic lateral sclerosis (ALS or Lou Gehrig’s Disease),

 - muscular dystrophy,

 - agitation of Alzheimer’s disease,

 - one or more injuries that significantly interferes with daily activities as documented by the patient’s physician.